 Claude Slash Commands

-Configure function keys with prompts for common workflows:Action button configuration coming soon.
-Map F1-F6 to frequently-used orchestrator commands.
+Configure function keys with prompts for common workflows:Prompt Templates

 Save and reuse complex orchestration patterns:Terminal Layout